-Newly-released on Netflix, Between Two Ferns: The Movie takes the already hilariously ridiculous digital series of the same name starring Zach Galifianakis to an entirely new level, one that will most certainly go well with wine.
+Between Two Ferns: The Movie takes the already hilariously ridiculous digital series of the same name starring Zach Galifianakis to an entirely new level, one that will most certainly go well with wine.
 I just watched the trailer and nearly spit out my coffee within the first 10 seconds.
 And, with more stars making appearances in this film than you can shake a stick, er, fern at, I can almost guarantee this will become a fan-favorite in no time.
+9 Now And Then

-I haven't seen Now and Then in ages, but I am thrilled to see it's now streaming on Netflix!
+Now and Then in ages, but I am thrilled to see it's now streaming on Netflix!
 A coming of age story set in 1970 and starring Christina Ricci, Thora Birch, and Gabby Hoffman (amongst other very familiar faces), drinking wine while watching will most certainly give you all the feels, and you'll probably be shedding a nostalgia-filled tear or two as you recall your own adolescence (for better or worse).
+10 Murder Mystery

 I can barely make it through the trailer of this Sandra Bullock thriller without a glass of wine to steady my nerves.
 And while I'm probably in the minority of people who hasn't watched this film, which started a cultural phenomenon of blindfolded Bullock-inspired memes, I'm certain that drinking wine while watching it is the only way I'll be able to survive doing so.

 12 Sour Grapes